distanceworkshops/distanceworkshops.github.io/intro-apr-2021.md

 ---
-title: Introductory workshop, November 2020
+title: Introductory workshop, April 2021
 layout: index

 ---

-# Introductory workshop, November 2020
+# Introductory workshop, April 2021

 Does the following describe your situation?